CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/security.md

 1.  **Disabled** - Default.
 1. Enabled.

+!!! info ""
-?> If chassis tamper occurs, you can only clear this error by entering setup.
+    If chassis tamper occurs, you can only clear this error by entering setup.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|